 - Use ready tools and templates.
 At the MVP stage, there is no need to develop libraries and plugins.
 Most of them can be found online, open source.

 - Check other company products—some parts of the functionality have probably been developed earlier.
 This also concerns software components.

 - Employ your company’s UI kit, if any.

 That will speed up the development process and create a consistent look for out-of-the-box products.

-Striving to stay within the time and cost limits, clients actively suggest technical solutions that they have used before.
+When striving to stay within the time and cost limits, clients actively suggest technical solutions they have used before.

-In fact, knowing the business goals, the capabilities of the current MVP and its implemented functionality, developers can suggest the optimal option to meet the client’s challenge and thus save time.
+Only after learning your business goals, the capabilities of the current MVP, and its implemented functionality, developers can suggest the optimal option to meet the client’s challenge and thus save time.

 Minimum Delightful Product